 - a.
 With a hand-held tach on the front of the crankshaft pulley retaining nut or with a strobe-type tach, read the front crankshaft pulley rpm at idle. - b.
 Adjust the tachometer with a small Phillips type screwdriver through the calibration access hole in the rear of the tachometer.
 Zero the tach and bring it to the rpm indicated by the strobe or hand tach.
-Verify the rpm at idle and at high speed.
+(Verify the rpm at idle and at high speed 41G - 3500 rpm/70G - 4200 rpm).
+(Adjust the tach as needed.)